uofu-emb/lab01_jared/README.md

 ## Dependencies
 1. What output do you predict if you run it a second time?
 I predict it will say it's up to date again.
 1. What do you predict will hapenn if you run make agian with modified main.c file?
 I predict it will need to remake it, because main.c has changed.

+## Cleaning up
+1. What do you predict will happen if you run it again?
+Nothing because there are no files to remove.